nmushegian/minicash-wikidocs/pages/minicash.md

 - Welcome to the minicash wiki.
 - Minicash is a cryptocurrency with a tiny and final spec.
 	- A *tiny* spec means that it is realistic to see many different cross-tested client implementations, ensuring that it is defined by spec and not reference implementation
-	- A *final* spec means that you can reason through the incentives and architecture and make long-term plans knowing that the definition of the system will not be changed by someone else.
+	- A *final* spec means that you can reason through the incentives and architecture and make long-term plans, knowing that the definition of the system will not be changed by someone else.
 -
 - [[philosophy]] and design context
 - [[principles]] of minicash